kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 The implementation goals of the first milestone are outlined below.
 - [ ] Create the proposal
 - [ ] Implement collection and consumption of core metrics.
-- [ ] Modify volume metrics collection so that it re-uses vendored cAdvisor libraries.
 - [ ] Modify the structure of metrics collection code to be "On-Demand"